 Molecular Detection of Drug Resistance (MDDR) for Mycobacterium tuberculosis complex

-Molecular-based antimicrobial susceptibility testing (AST) is a rapid DNA sequencing based platform aimed at the detection of genetic markers of drug resistance for Mycobacterium tuberculosis complex (MTBC).
+Molecular-based antimicrobial susceptibility testing (AST) is a rapid DNA sequencing based platform aimed at the detection of the presence of Mycobacterium tuberculosis complex within a processed clinical specimen (NAAT) as well as the detection of genetic markers that may indicate drug resistance (MDDR) within Mycobacterium tuberculosis complex (MTBC).
 Results are available in hours as compared to weeks for conventional antimicrobial susceptibility testing.
+Culture based drug susceptibility testing remains the gold standard for determining drug resistance within a MTBC isolate and will continue to be conducted in parallel with molecular methods.

-Rapid molecular-based antimicrobial susceptibility testing using DNA pyrosequencing.
+Rapid detection of M. tuberculosis complex specific marker (IS6110) and molecular-based antimicrobial susceptibility testing using DNA pyrosequencing.

 Submit isolates using the tuberculosis (TB) Category A carrier provided by the MSPHL in accordance with the Infectious Substance, Category A shipping guidelines.